-Disadvantages: While some students may receive a rate as low as 11.4%, others may get hit with a rate as high as 21.4%, diminishing any rewards received.
+Disadvantages: While some students may receive a rate as low as 11.65 percent once the introductory period ends, others may get hit with a rate as high as 21.65 percent, diminishing any rewards received.

 3. BankAmericard Cash Rewards Card for Students

-Generous cash back rewards put the BankAmericard Cash Rewards Card for Students as the 3rd best choice in CreditCards.com competition.
-It offers 3% cash back on gas, 2% cash back on groceries and wholesale clubs and 1% cash back on general purchases.
+Generous cash-back rewards put the BankAmericard Cash Rewards Card for Students as the third best choice in CreditCards.com's competition.
+It offers 3 percent cash back on gas, 2 percent cash back on groceries and wholesale clubs and 1 percent cash back on general purchases.
 The card also provides rewards for students with a Bank of America checking or savings account.

-- Generous rewards make the BankAmericard Cash Rewards Card for Students an attractive choice, with 3% cash back on gas and 2% cash back on groceries and wholesale clubs with a $2,500 limit per quarter.
-Students earn 1% cash back on general purchases.
+- Generous rewards make the BankAmericard Cash Rewards Card for Students an attractive choice, with 3 percent cash back on gas and 2 percent cash back on groceries and wholesale clubs with a $2,500 limit per quarter.
+Students earn 1 percent cash back on general purchases.

 - It's easy to earn a $100 bonus for spending $500 within the first 90 days.

-- If you redeem rewards to a Bank of America savings or checking account, the card offers a 10% loyalty bonus.
+- If you redeem rewards to a Bank of America savings or checking account, the card offers a 10 percent loyalty bonus.

-- The BankAmericard Cash Rewards Card for Students comes with no annual fee and an APR between 13.24% and 23.24%.
+- The BankAmericard Cash Rewards Card for Students comes with no annual fee and an APR between 13.49 percent and 23.49 percent.

-- This card isn't as forgiving as other student cards, with a 29.99% penalty for missed payments and a $37 late payment fee.
+- This card isn't as forgiving as other student cards, with a 29.99 percent penalty rate if you're late with a payment and an up to $37 late payment fee.

-- You'll get 0% APR on new purchases and balance transfers for the first 12 months, beneficial for financing larger purchases or slowly paying off larger balances.
+- You'll get 0 percent APR on new purchases and balance transfers for the first 12 months, beneficial for financing larger purchases or slowly paying off larger balances.

 - The BankAmericard Cash Rewards Card for Students is best for students who rarely carry a balance and want to enjoy generous rewards.

 Students who are low on cash may benefit from the substantial rewards this BankAmericard provides.
-And 10% bonus rewards can help put more cash in a Bank of America checking or savings account.
+And the 10 percent bonus rewards can help put more cash in a Bank of America checking or savings account.

-Disadvantages: For students who carry a balance, rewards can easily be eaten up by the high APR on this card.
-That's increased by the steep 29.99% penalty for missed payments and the $37 late payment fee.
+Disadvantages: For students who carry a balance, rewards can easily be eaten up by the high regular APR on this card.
+That's increased to the steep 29.99 percent penalty for after a late payment.